oscar-bender-stone/kamelo/README.md

 ==============================

 .
-├── main.ml: *The main algorithm to translate a semantic or an exacutable*
+├── main.ml: *The main algorithm to translate a semantic or an executable*
 ├── Makefile
 ├── README.md: *This file*
 ├── src: *Source of KaMeLo.
 (See src/README.md)*